 Nothing quite says summertime like a visit to the beach!
-We always enjoying using the current season as creative inspiration.
-Incorporate seaside magic into your next craft by choosing a fun DIY project below...
+We always enjoy using the current season as creative inspiration.
+Incorporate seaside magic into your next craft by choosing a fun DIY project below ...

 1. A Canvas Pouch for a Day at the Seashore